cgwalters/container-image-proxy/README.md

 updates, but we don't want to involve the [containers/image](github.com/containers/image/) storage layer.

-What we *do* want from the containers ecosystem is support for things like signatures and offline mirroring.
+What we *do* want from the containers/image library is support for things like signatures and offline mirroring.
+More on this below.

 Forgetting things like ostree exist for a second - imagine that you wanted to encapsulate a set of Debian/RPM/etc packages inside